-It is vital you plan for this possibility because the surviving members of your estate could end up being responsible for the fallout.
-This is why you should consider Life Insurance for a Buy-Sell Agreement.
+As a business owner, it is vital that you plan for this possibility because the surviving members of your estate could end up being responsible for the fallout.
+This is why you should consider using Life Insurance to fund a buy-sell agreement.

 - Being forced to sell your portion of the business and possibly at a loss.

 - Being responsible for existing contracts which they might not be able to fulfill.

 - Continuing to operate the business even though they might not possess the experience to do so.

 - Paying considerable taxes to the IRS if they sell the business.

 Benefits of Using Life Insurance for Buy-Sell Agreements

 The main advantages of having sufficient life insurance for these agreements are: